Alwin-Lin/Youtube-mobile-player/DesignDoc.md

 ![](https://user-images.githubusercontent.com/22556115/97812716-0c988300-1c38-11eb-8e17-40813dcea985.jpg)

 ## User journey
-- Select video from Youtube
+As a user, I want to:
+1. Play a Youtube Video
-  - Youtube,[share] > Video plays > App exits out to the video list
+  - In Youtube app > [share] > Video plays and the video is saved in the play list
-- Select video from list
+2. Play video from the video list
-  - Click on a video > video plays > App exits out to the video list
+  - In the video list > Click on a video > video plays
-- Add video to list
+3. Manage video list
+  3.1 Add
-  - Click on bottom right button > Enter name and url > [Done] > App exits to video list
+    - In the video list > Click on bottom right button > Enter name and url > [Done] 3.2 Edit
-- Edit video on list
-  - Long click on video > edit > [Done] > Back to video list
+    - In the video list > Long click on video > edit > [Done] >
-- Delete video on list
+  3.3 Delete
-  - Click on [X] > Video deleted
+    - In the video list > Click on [X] > Video deleted
+4. Change video playback expirence
+ToDo: Add in table
+  4.1 Landscape video playback
+  4.2 portrait video playback
+  4.3 Change close-up central point

-## User flow
+## Code flow
 - Select video from Youtube
   - Youtube [Share] > IntentReciver recives and processes url > IntentReciver sends url to VideoList and PlayVideoActivity via intent > VideoList calls addVideo() > PlayVideoActivity takes url, builds mediaSource, plays video > Exit out to video list
 - Select video from list